 Time requirement for planning implementation; time allocation for planning; time management; time scheduling; planning implementation timetable.

-To analyse potential risk:
+To analyze potential risk:

-Risks e.g. definitions, features, identification and relevancies in diverse circumstances; implementation risks; implementation risks avoidance; contingency planning; contingency corrective development; risk preventive actions.
+Risks, e.g., definitions, features, identification, and relevancies in diverse circumstances; implementation risks; implementation risks avoidance; contingency planning; contingency corrective development; risk preventive actions.

 Core texts: